How to Become a School Bus Driver in Missouri (2026)

 coach

-If you are looking for a stable, community-focused career with excellent benefits and a schedule that fits a family lifestyle, becoming a School Bus Driver in Missouri is a fantastic choice.
-The state employs over 10,000 of these essential professionals who earn a median salary of $41,600 per year, according to the U.S. Bureau of Labor Statistics.
-This guide provides the definitive 5-step process for navigating Missouri's specific Department of Revenue (DOR) and Department of Elementary and Secondary Education (DESE) requirements to launch your career ensuring the safety of the next generation.
+If you are looking for a stable, community-focused career, becoming a school bus driver in Missouri is a fantastic choice.
+Amid a statewide driver shortage, districts are offering competitive pay and paid training, making it an opportune time to start.
+The state employs these essential professionals who earn a median salary of approximately $44,270 per year, according to the U.S. Bureau of Labor Statistics.
+This guide provides the definitive process for navigating Missouri's requirements to launch your career ensuring the safety of the next generation.

 Frequently Asked Questions